derekslenk/docker-taskd/README.md

   slenk/taskd
 ```

-Where `<hostname>` is the domain how the remote server can be reached.
+Where `<hostname>` is the domain how the remote server can be reached. eg: subdomain.slenk.com

 ## Manual setup